walterfreeman/ast101/index.md

 ## Welcome to Astronomy 101!

 Welcome to our class!
-I'll be adding more material to the website as we need it.
+I'll be adding more material to the website soon now that I have the webhost fixed.
 Note that you can find links to all of the past lecture slides, along with approximate dates for everything and a semester plan, under the "Calendar" tab (computer) or menu item (mobile).

 ### Upcoming assignments: